 An environment represents a specific configuration of the host system.

-From technical point of view environments are used to provide configurations of build tools used in host system.
+From technical point of view environments are used to provide configurations of development tools used in host system.
 With PID environments configurations of host build tools become reusable and composable.

 A description of a environments content is provided here.